Predicting Training Re-evaluation Curves Enables Effective Data Curriculums for LLMs: Fitting the Training-Fraction Exponent

 \section{Fitting the Training-Fraction Exponent $\mstar$}

-This section provides additional details about our methodology for fitting and evaluating the power-law relationship for the training-fraction exponent $\mstar$ (\cref{eqn:optimal_m}).
+This section provides additional details about our methodology for fitting and evaluating the power-law functional form for the training-fraction exponent $\mstar$ (\cref{eqn:optimal_m}).
 We describe how we select fitting data, evaluate prediction quality, validate generalization across model scales, and assess how the fit transfers across learning rate schedules.